Flucus/STMS-Sport-Team-Management-System/README.md

-# STMS-Sport-Team-Management-System
+# Sports Teams Management System (STMS)

+## Overview
-A Java-based Sport Teams Management System (STMS) designed for the management of various team sports.
-It supports creating and managing volleyball and football teams and will extend to additional sports.
-Implements Command, Factory, and Memento design patterns to ensure extensibility and maintainability.
+The Sports Teams Management System (STMS) is a Java application that facilitates the management of sports teams, focusing primarily on volleyball and football teams.
+The system is built using key design patterns to ensure scalability and maintainability.

+## Features
+- Create and manage volleyball and football teams.
+- Add, update, and delete players on teams.
+- Undo/redo functionality for team and player changes.
+- Display team details and lists of all teams.

+## Design Patterns Used
+- Command Pattern for encapsulating all commands a user can perform.
+- Factory Pattern for the creation of different types of teams and commands.
+- Memento Pattern for implementing undo/redo functionalities.

+## Prerequisites
+- Java Development Kit (JDK)

+## License
+This project is licensed under the Apache License - see the LICENSE file for details.